JefferyAyiti/JefferyAyiti/README.md

 # Welcome

-I am a software developer.
+I am a writer on a journey to express my imaginatition through software development.

 ### Spoken Languages
 🇬🇧 English - 🇩🇪 German